vmware-archive/hillview/docs/userManual.md

   first row is just ignored.

 All the CSV files must have the same schema (and the same number of columns).
-CSV files may be compressed using gzip.
+CSV files may be compressed (e.g., using gzip or other compression tools).
 CSV fields may be quoted using double quotes, and then they may contain newlines.
 An empty field (contained between two consecutive commas, or between a comma and a newline) is translated to a 'missing' data value.

 #### Reading JSON files

 Hillview can read data from JSON files.
-The following menu allows the users to specify the files to load.  *The files must be resident on the same machines where the Hillview service is deployed*.
+The following menu allows the users to specify the files to load.  *The files must be resident on the worker where the Hillview service is deployed*.

 ![Specifying JSON files](json-menu.png)